floragunncom/search-guard-docs/_content/_docs_signals/truststores.md

 might be necessary to repeat such verbose configuration multiple times in many various Signals components when for example the system administrator wants to add another trusted certificate to the configuration.
 Therefore, updates of such configurations can be challenging.

-To simplify trust store management Search Guard offers REST API which can be used for trust stores management.
-The trust stores are created via REST API and then referenced by id in TLS configuration like in the below example
+To simplify trust store management Search Guard offers a REST API which can be used for trust stores management.
+The trust stores are created via the REST API and then referenced by id in the TLS configuration like in the below example
 ```json
 {
   "tls": {